AdobeDocs/experience-platform.en/help/data-science-workspace/troubleshooting-guide.md

 >[!IMPORTANT] This issue has been resolved but could still be present in the Google Chrome 80.x browser.
 Please ensure your Chrome browser is up-to-date.

-With the Google Chrome browser version 80.x, all 3rd party cookies are blocked by default.
+With the Google Chrome browser version 80.x, all third-party cookies are blocked by default.
 This policy can prevent JupyterLab from loading within Adobe Experience Platform.

 To remedy this issue use the following steps: